-BN4621 PLANNING STUDIO VI: SUB-CITY PLAN L T P/S C
+PLANNING STUDIO VI: SUB-CITY PLAN

-- Able to study plan preparation and its relationship of higher order plan with lower order plans - such as Master Plan with Zonal Plan and Detailed Development Plan. - Develop the lower order plan within the framework of Master Plan. - Able to details out land allocations and planning proposals given in statutory plans at the inner part of cities. - Help students to see interrelations amongst different sectors at the sub-city level. - Understand the practical reality of land allocation and management policies.
+- Develop the lower order plan within the framework of Master Plan. - Able to details out land allocations and planning proposals given in statutory plans at the inner part of cities. - Help students to see interrelations amongst different sectors at the sub-city level. - Understand the practical reality of land allocation and management policies.